Head to head

 n8n wins

-Run history, message logs, and artifact storage in Minds.
-Good for traceability, less visual than a canvas.
+Full run history, message logs, parent/child run tracking, and artifact storage in Minds.
+Traceable end-to-end.

-Every step on the canvas with inputs/outputs visible next to each node, replay of individual steps, log streaming to SIEM, native AI evaluations.
-Excellent.
+Every step on the canvas with inputs and outputs visible next to each node, replay of individual steps, SIEM log streaming, native AI evaluations.
+Best-in-class for regulated automations.

 Open source and license